Resources to Help You Plan Your Trip:

 Visit the Lonely Planet website for a wide range of travel information.
 They also print books for many countries/regions with great suggestions on travel, accommodation and things to see and do.

 Insurance coverage for volunteers during their participation in a project varies with the foreign host organization.
 If provided, the coverage is for accidents only and not up to American standards.
 If adequate insurance is a concern to you, we strongly suggest that you provide for your own coverage.
 You may also want to ask about trip cancellation insurance.
-Some travel related insurance carriers are l HTH Worldwide and Global Rescue LLC.
+Some travel related insurance carriers are World Nomads, l HTH Worldwide and Global Rescue LLC.

 Traveling to Your Destination